 Table of Contents:

 As every other guide will tell you, the term “pied-à-terre” is French for “foot on the ground.”
 It’s used to describe an apartment used a few times a year when the owner is in town.
-In other words, if someone from out of town owns an apartment in NYC, it’s a pied-à-terre.
+In other words, if someone owns an apartment in NYC and it's not their primary residence, it’s a pied-à-terre.

 It’s generally not used to describe a vacation home.
 It’s more of a home-base in a city where the owner consistently spends a little bit of time.
 They are usually small apartments stocked with a couple personal items so the owner can crash whenever they need to.

 Why a "foot on the ground”?
 Presumably a local owner would have both feet on the ground?
 We’re not really sure but nonetheless, that's what they're called!

 By allowing people from out of town to buy in NYC, pied-à-terres help boost property prices.
 After all, Economics 101 taught us that more buyers means higher prices.
 While that's good for property owners, that additional demand isn't good for everyone else.
 Not only does it increase demand for apartments but it also reduces supply.

 We have all seen articles describing what appear to be permanently dark apartments in New York and London.
 These vacant apartments basically take housing capacity out of the market.